avikdal/chakras-app/README.md

 ### Review of What I learned

-Throughout this project I had sos much practicing the React I have been learning over the past several week and was reminded that I have a lot of room to grow, specifically I'm excited to contiue practiing my CSS skills and building further on this project to continue to get better working with React.
-Overall, I'm really pleased with what I built in the time I had and I look forward to imporiving this project.
+Throughout this project, I had so much fun practicing the things I have been learning in React over the past couple of weeks.
+I was reminded that I have a lot of room to grow, specifically, I'm excited to continue practicing my CSS skills and building further on this project to continue to get better at working with React.
+Overall, I'm really pleased with what I built in the time I had and I look forward to improving this project.